 Roppongi Hills

-Roppongi Hills is a mega complex that features residential apartments, extensive shopping, dining, art galleries, office space, TV studios, gardens, parks, and entertainment options such as movie theaters and museums.
+Roppongi Hills is a mega complex that features residential apartments, extensive shopping, dining, art galleries, office space, TV studios, gardens, parks and entertainment options such as cinemas and museums.
 The highlight here is the Mori Tower and its observation deck, the Tokyo City View.

 The idea of the developer is to have a town within a town where people can live and work and enjoy an optimum lifestyle without having to travel.
 To reach Roppongi Hills, take the Tokyo Metro Hibiya Line or Toei Subway Oedo Line to Roppongi Station.